nokia/nctools/README.md

 acts as server.
 All hello messages, RPC requests, RPC responses and notification messages are subject of logging.

+In the current version, only NETCONF over SSHv2 using password authentication is supported.
+Both framing methods end-of-message-framing (base1:0) and chunked framing (base1:1) are supported.
+Username and password are provided by the NETCONF client.
+Ncproxy is reusing this information to get connectivity towards to server.

 The ncproxy tool is helpful for network integrators, who want to troubleshoot NETCONF without having logging capabilities for neither the server nor the client.
 Capturing the SSHv2 traffic using tools like tcpdump, snoop or wireshark does typically not help,